thedavidang/CSC4151/README.md

 6. It is recommended that you revert installation of unknown apps back to disabled.
 Navigate to your Android _Settings_, then to _Apps & notifications_, and locate the download source app.
 Tap the _Advanced_ drop-down.
 Scroll down and tap _Install Unknown Apps_.
 Tap _Allow from this source_ to set the toggle switch back to the disabled position.

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/disable.png "Do Not Allow Installation from Unknown Source")

+### Alternative 2 - Download repo and run in Android Studio:
+1. Download this repo by clicking _Download Zip_.
+2. Extract all files out of the zip file.
+3. Inside the _Development_ folder, delete the _.idea_ folder and the _local.properties_ file.
+4. Open the extracted project folder in Android Studio.
+5. Run on a device or emulator with Android 9 or 10.

 ## Application Usage
 ### Main Window